§514B-148 Association fiscal matters; budgets and reserves. (a) The budget required under section 514B-144(a) shall include at least the following:

 (4) Necessary to respond to any legal or administrative proceeding brought against the association that could not have been reasonably foreseen by the board in preparing and distributing the annual operating budget; or

-(5) Necessary for the association to obtain adequate insurance for the property which the association must insure.
+(5) Necessary for the association to obtain adequate insurance for the property that the association must insure.

 "Major maintenance" means an expenditure for maintenance or repair that will result in extending the life of an asset for a period greater than one year.